farukalamai/advanced-machine-learning-engineer-roadmap-2024/README.md

-# advanced-machine-learning-engineer-roadmap-2023
+# Advanced Machine Learning Engineer Roadmap

 # 1. Python Programming
-I will prefer Python Programming Language.
-Python is the best for starting your programming journey.
-Here is the roadmap of python for logic building.
+Python is widely considered the best programming language for machine learning.
+It has gained immense popularity in the field of data science and machine learning

  - Python basics, Variables, Operators, Conditional Statements
  - List and Strings
+ - Dictionary, Tuple, Set
  - While Loop, Nested Loops, Loop Else
  - For Loop, Break, and Continue statements
  - Functions, Return Statement, Recursion
-- Dictionary, Tuple, Set
  - File Handling, Exception Handling
  - Object-Oriented Programming

-- Modules and Packages
+This arrangement follows a logical progression from the fundamentals of Python, data structures, and control flow to more advanced concepts like functions, object-oriented programming, and working with files and exceptions.
+It's a good order for learning Python progressively.

 # 2. Data Analysis
 Python supports n-dimensional arrays with Numpy.
 For data in 2-dimensions, Pandas is the best library for analysis.
 You can use other tools but tools have drag-and-drop features and have limitations.
 Pandas can be customized as per the need as we can code depending upon the real-life problem.